vkeenan/ai-gateway/README.md

 6. Click `Allow Formulas in HTTP Header` checkbox.
 7. Click Save.

 Congratulations!
-You have completed the extra setup required to use the OpenAI API from within you Salesforce org, and your API key is safely stored in Salesforce.
+You have completed the setup required to use the OpenAI API from within you Salesforce org, and your API key is safely stored in Salesforce.
 You are ready to start using the sample prompts.

 ## Using sf-prompts